 We follow the Oodnadatta Track, strewn with ruins of failed early settler activity, along the route of the equally unsuccessful original Ghan Railway route.
-Visit the dry salt lake of Lake Eyre and take a dip in the remote thermal springs.
+Visit the dry salt lake of Lake Eyre.

 Travel to the unique opal mining town of Coober Pedy, where people live underground to avoid the heat.
 A guided mine tour gives insight to the mining process and the importance of opal to the area.
 Overnight like the locals by sleeping in an underground hostel, a once-in-a-lifetime experience.

-Take in the vastness of the Outback on a driving day, then bed down in a swag (canvas bedroll) or tent under the Outback sky.
+Take in the vastness of the Outback on a driving day, then bed down in a swag (padded canvas bedroll) around a campfire and sleep under the Outback sky.

 Enjoy the morning taking in the scenery or by going on an optional 4km walk through the gorges and valleys of Kings Canyon of Watarrka Natoinal Park.

-The next morning, awake before sunrise to do the Mala Walk around part of the base of Uluru (Ayers Rock) while learning its significance to the local Aborigines.
+The next morning, awake before sunrise to do the Mala Walk around part of the base of Uluru (Ayers Rock) while learning its significance to the local Aboriginals.
 Visit the cultural centre to get a better understanding of the area.

-Wake up and enjoy a champagne sunrise toast with Uluru as the setting.
 Transfer to the airport and fly to Sydney.

 After breakfast, travel the coastal road to the stunning surf and arts town of Byron Bay.
 Enjoy plenty of free time to experience the hippie surfing town.
 Options are abound — walk to the lighthouse (located on Australia's most easterly point) for a chance to see whales swimming off shore or hang ten with the locals after an included surfing lesson.

 Enjoy free time to hit the beach, get a massage, or try sea kayaking.